GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 - [Screenshots][5]

 Only the extension icon, a small promotional image, and a screenshot are mandatory.
-However, providing attractive versions of both required and optional images increases your app's chances of getting noticed.
+However, providing attractive versions of both required and optional images increases your extension's chances of getting noticed.
 For example, your extension can't be featured in marquee unless you provide a marquee promotional image.

-## App icon
+## Extension icon

-You must provide a 128x128-pixel extension icon image in the [ZIP file of your app][6].
+You must provide a 128x128-pixel extension icon image in the [ZIP file of your ][6].
 Some requirements for the image:

 - The actual icon size should be **96x96** (for square icons); an additional 16 pixels per side